Honda. Great Journey

 Whilst stretching from current realities, it was important for the vehicles to be credible in the technology they are based upon.
 We researched vehicles old and new that specifically deal with the terrains we would travel through and spent time with Honda in Japan.
 We were inspired by their autonomous driving technology; fuel cells and solar power and unique products such as Asimo and the Uni-Cub.
 We married these with Honda’s rich heritage and DNA to develop the best vehicles for the terrains they would tackle.

 We imagined the journey as a slow discovery of the globe and not a race to the end and so living in the vehicles became as important as travel itself.
-With Universal Design Studio we created comfortable and credible living spaces for each vehicle.
+We created comfortable and credible living spaces for each vehicle.
 Desert living is inspired by the Bedouin with a canopied living space and comfortable nights in the jungle are spent hanging in a treehouse.
 To visualise life on the road we collected items you might find in each vehicle from safari hat to fishing rod and dreamt of the fun things you might do (like float above safari plains or ski across the tundra).

 Modelmaking is a fundamental aspect of our work and to to really bring our ideas to life, we commissioned scale models of the final designs and put them in the environments for which they were designed.
 With models crafted by Ogle Models we worked with Petr Krejci to create film sets representing the terrains we imagined and through stop frame and live action film brought our whole vision to life.